earthly/website/blog/_posts/2022-11-07-go-workspaces.md

 ## The Problem

+In a [previous article](/blog/golang-monorepo), we wrote about how you should be using replace in `go.mod` files for modules local to the repository, like in a large monorepo This works because we can safely make assumptions about the organization of the checked-out directory structure. **But what to do when you are working on dependant modules spread across multiple repos?**

-Say you are working on a project that uses several Golang modules.
+For example, say you are working on a project that uses several Golang modules.
 Each will have their own `go.mod` and their own dependencies.
+Furthermore, each may have their own repository.
 Within your project you have a library, maybe a parser for example, that is used in several other modules in your project.
-You want to do some work on the parser and then you want to also start using these updates in other modules in your project.
+You want to do some work on the parser, and then you want to also start using these updates in other modules in your project.

-Before Go version 1.18, you'd have to edit each module's `go.mod` with a `replace` to be able to use and test the local changes.
+Before Go version 1.18, you'd need to pull the repos locally and then edit each module's `go.mod` with a `replace` to be able to use and test the local changes.
 That might look something like this:

 ~~~{.go caption="example mod file"}
 module my-module